adamdrucker/adamdrucker/README.md

 # Hello, I'm Adam.
-## I'm junior staff with a sysadmin company doing learning in Linux, Python, and SaltStack.
+## I'm a junior staff member with a sysadmin company doing learning in Linux with Bash, Python, Slurm, SaltStack.
  Also, some more Python for my own interest during free time.

 ### I'm currently working on: